STL2600/web-auth-talk/talk.md

  - You can use symmetric encryption to sign the token
  - Avoid this, as it means any service that can validate tokens, can also create them

+# General Advice

+ - For simple apps, stick to cookies
+ - Use an identity provider when possible
+ - Don't roll your own crypto

+# Questions?

 ![Link to Talk](images/qr-code.png)